Dharshiniramdj/Excel-manager/README.md

-# 📁 Cloud Excel Manager
+# 📁 Excel Manager

-**Cloud Excel Manager** is a professional-grade, web-based platform for secure and efficient manipulation of Excel and CSV datasets.
+**Excel Manager** is a professional-grade, web-based platform for secure and efficient manipulation of Excel and CSV datasets.
 Designed for analysts, data managers, and business users, the application streamlines routine data tasks—without requiring desktop software like Excel.

 ---